 Try this Baked Tempeh Asian Cabbage Salad with Ginger Sesame Dressing which uses rice wine vinegar, along with flavour packed sesame oil and ginger.

-Choose A Healthy Oil for Your Salad Dressing Recipe
+Choose A Healthy Oil

 - Olive Oil – Extra-virgin will have a delicate flavour, so best not to overpower with other flavours